rsyslog/rsyslog/source/configuration/modules/improg.rst

 **Limitation:** `select()` seems not to support usage of `printf(...)` or `fprintf(stdout,...)`.
 Only `write(STDOUT_FILENO,...)` seems to be efficient.

-The imput module consume pipes form all external programs in a mono-threaded `runInput` method.
+The input module consume pipes form all external programs in a mono-threaded `runInput` method.
 This means that data treatments will be serialized.

 Optionally, the module manage the external program through keyword sent to